AI

 A lot of the designs like this one use cheaper plastic gear motors, but children try to turn the wheel manually and break them.
 So you could improve the design of your robots by using metal gear motors and Nvidia Jetson Orin Nano for more Processing power.

-If you want to get into AI Agent development the best place to start is to download and install the latest Nvidia graphics card drivers, if you have a Nvidia Graphics card in your computer and then download LM Studio https://lmstudio.ai/ Start running LLM Models locally and start playing around with it.
-Only download the smallest models and make sure your computer has good airflow and no obstructions infront of the fans or else your CPU and GPU will over heat.
-You could use it for RAG i.e. uploading your companies documents into LM Studio and ask the local AI models questions about your documents or MCP where you connent it to other companies MCP servers and let the LLM access their data too.
+Start running LLM Models locally and start playing around with them.
+Only download the smallest models and make sure that your computer has good airflow and no obstructions infront of the fans or else your CPU and GPU will over heat.
+You could use it for RAG i.e. uploading your companies documents into LM Studio and ask the local AI models questions about your documents or MCP where you connect it to other companies MCP servers and let the LLM access their data too.

 The next step in to enable WSL2 (linux mode) on your PC and run N8N locally.
 N8N has the langchain AI Agent modules built into it, a nice graphical user interface with lots of connectors that will allow you to connect it to many other apps and exchange data.
 It has a nice user interface to allow you to connect it to different apps and build workflows to automate your tasks.
 You could also extend it with LangGraph for more advanced AI Agent development.
 Then you could install Visual Studio Code and the required plugins to start developing more advance AI apps.
 To start off with use docker containers and later move to the technologies below for production.